kadishmal/cubrid-cookbook/README.md

 This will:

+1. Install CUBRID for PHP driver < 9.1.0, in case CUBRID is not already installed.
-1. Install the `libgcrypt-devel` dependency library which is required to build PECL packages.
-In PHP 5.3.3 installed via YUM this library does not get installed by default.
+2. Install the `libgcrypt-devel` dependency library, which is required to build PECL packages, because in PHP 5.3.3 installed via YUM this library does not get installed by default.
-2. Install CUBRID PHP driver from [PHP PECL Repository](http://pecl.php.net/package/CUBRID) if it is not already installed (*same version as the previously installed CUBRID Database*).
+3. Install CUBRID PHP driver from [PHP PECL Repository](http://pecl.php.net/package/CUBRID) if it is not already installed (*same version as the previously installed CUBRID Database*).
+If no CUBRID version is specified, defaults to the latest available vesion.
-3. Create */etc/php5/conf.d/cubrid.ini*.
+4. Create */etc/php5/conf.d/cubrid.ini* to tell PHP to load CUBRID PHP driver.

 **Note**: this recipe as well as **pdo_cubrid** do not restart your Web server automatically because they do not know which Web server you use.
 So, if necessary, restart your Web server manually.